-Join Peggy Fisher for an in-depth discussion in this video Challenge: Movie list, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Challenge: Movie list, part of Learning Java.

 - Okay, it's time once again for our challenge.…This challenge is designed to reinforce the skills…you learned about classes and objects.…In this challenge, you'll want to create a movie class…that contains the following information:…the name of the movie, the movie rating,…such as G for general audience,…PG for parental guidance,…PG-13, etc,…the year the movie was made, and the run time in minutes.…You'll need instance data for each…piece of information I just mentioned.…

 The name of the movie, the rating,…the year and the run time,…as well as a public interface.…Remember, when creating classes, it is helpful to provide…accessor and mutator methods for each…piece of data mentioned above,…but this is not required for this challenge.…You will need a constructor, though.…In your main program, you ask the user…to enter the information about their favorite movie,…including the title, the rating, the year and the run time,…then create a movie object with the information.…Finally, print it out using a two String method…

 - Understanding Java basics: data types, strings, arrays, and more